SiriDB/siridb-server/help/help_count_servers.md

 Syntax:

 	count servers [received_points] [where ...]

 Count servers returns the number of servers in a SiriDB cluster.
-Received points are the number of points received be a server since uptime.
+Received points are the number of points received by a server since uptime.
 After a restart the received points counters are reset to zero.